-In the detailed example below, there is an election event called the "Union Annual Election".
-This comprises two elections, one for the National Executive Committee (NEC) and one for the International Liason Committee (ILC).
-Three positions are being selected for each committee, as a result, each election is made up of three contests.
-In region 1 (R1), the contest for each election has two options (or candidates).
+In Figure 1C, there is an Election Event called the 'Union Annual Election'.
+This comprises two Elections, one for the National Executive Committee (NEC) and one for the International Liaison Committee (ILC).
+Three positions are being selected for each committee; as a result, each Election is made up of three Contests.
+In region 1 (R1), the Contest for each Election has two Candidates.

-Figure 1c below shows the three ballots (one for each region).
-The ballot is personal to the voter and presents the options available to that voter.
+Figure 1C shows the three Ballots (one for each region).
+The Ballot is personal to the voter and presents the Candidates available to that voter.
 It also allows choices to be made.
-During the election exercise, each voter in region 1 receives only the region 1 ballot.
-This ballot will contain the candidates for the (R1) contest for each of the two elections.
+During the election exercise, each voter in region 1 (R1) receives only the region 1 ballot.
+This ballot will contain the Candidates for the R1 contest for each of the two Elections.